 Jo Sidhu QC shares his tried and tested methods for removing extraneous material from his case files and eliminating distractions.

-In this episode, Jo Sidhu QC discusses the soft skills of advocacy, including aspects such as breathing, projection and controlling the mind to eliminate distractions and extraneous material.
+Jo Sidhu QC joins host Bibi Badejo to discuss a topic which is less commonly the focus of advocacy training, but no less important – the soft skills of advocacy.
+Jo explores aspects such as breathing, projection, and controlling the mind to eliminate distractions and extraneous material.